John Verney, 20th Baron Willoughby de Broke

 Air Commodore John Henry Peyto Verney, 20th Baron Willoughby de Broke, MC, AFC (21 May 1896, London – 25 May 1986) was a British peer.

 Background and education

-The son of Richard Verney, 19th Baron Willoughby de Broke, and Marie Frances Lisette Hanbury, Verney was educated at Eton and the Royal Military College, Sandhurst.
+The son of Richard Verney, 19th Baron Willoughby de Broke, and Marie Frances Lisette Hanbury, Verney was educated at the Royal Military College, Sandhurst.
 He succeeded his father in 1923.

 Military career

 During the First World War, he was awarded the Military Cross (1918).
 At the end of hostilities, he became aide-de-camp to the Governor of Bombay, Sir George Lloyd, from 1919 to 1922 and adjutant of the Warwickshire Yeomanry from 1925 to 1929.
 In 1939 he was appointed Lord Lieutenant of Warwickshire, a post he held until 1967.
 Between the wars both Lord and Lady Willoughby were keen aviators with their own aeroplane and private aerodrome at their home in Kineton, Warwickshire.
-He was also Commanding Officer from 1936–1939 of the 605 County of Warwick squadron.